hpcleuven/VscDocumentation/source/leuven/genius_quick_start.rst

 Running debug jobs
 ------------------
 Debugging on a busy cluster can be taxing due to long queue times.
-To mitigate this, two skylake CPU nodes and a skylake GPU node has been reserved for debugging purposes.
+To mitigate this, two skylake CPU nodes and a skylake GPU node have been reserved for debugging purposes.
 Specifically, the ``batch_debug`` and ``gpu_p100_debug`` partitions must be specified.